Hawaii Nature January 23, 2022

 Everyone Needs To Visit These 6 National Parks In Hawaii As Soon As Possible

 From magnificent white sand beaches and crystalline waters, to mountain peaks and continuously erupting volcanoes, the Hawaiian Islands are home to some of the most stunning natural landscapes in the world; as well as some pretty fascinating history.

 And with a visit to each of these six national parks in Hawaii, you will not only see awe-inspiring places and landscapes, but learn about our history and culture as well.
 There’s no wrong order to list these stunning spots, so we went right ahead and started with:

 1. Hawaii Volcanoes National Park

-While it would take days– or even weeks – to explore all this captivating state park has to offer, you absolutely must check out Kilauea Caldera, Thurston Lava Tube, Chain of Craters Road, the Ha’akulamanu Sulfur Banks, and the four-mile Kilauea Iki trail.
+While it would take days– or even weeks – to explore all that this captivating state park has to offer, you absolutely must check out Kilauea Caldera, Thurston Lava Tube, Chain of Craters Road, the Ha’akulamanu Sulfur Banks, as well as the four-mile

 2. Puuhonua o Honaunau National Historical Park

-Located on the Big Island is this national historical park, full of archaeological sites and reconstructions of an ancient Hawaiian “place of refuge.”
-The site, once home to Hawaiian royalty and those who broke a law or defeated military, features a self-guided tour.
+Located on the west coast of the Big Island is this national historical park, full of archaeological sites and reconstructions of an ancient Hawaiian “place of refuge.”
+The site, once home to Hawaiian royalty and those who broke a law or defeated military, is a spiritual place to visit.

 3. Kalaupapa National Historical Park